 5) Lipedema Can Look Different For Everyone

 The presentation of Lipedema varies widely among individuals.
-Some experience mild fat accumulation, while others suffer from severe fibrosis, chronic pain, and significant impacts on mobility.
+Some experience mild fat accumulation, while others live with severe fibrosis, chronic pain, and substantial mobility challenges.
+Visual examples of these varied presentations can be found in our Photo Stories.
 This variability underscores the importance of personalized treatment plans and support.
+For a detailed overview of hallmark signs and clinical features, visit our Diagnosing Lipedema page.

 6) Lipedema is Currently Diagnosed in the Clinic